Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News
++ (March 2025): The SOLARIS project — a PhD research project of my student Mayank Jain under my supervision — has been shortlisted for 'Best Research Project' at the <a href="https://www.educationawards.ie/shortlist">2025 Education Awards</a>, in recognition of its impactful contributions to AI-driven solar energy forecasting and integration.
 + (January 2025): My PhD student, Jiantao Wu, successfully defended his thesis, "Bridging the Climate & Environmental Data Divide: A Knowledge Graph Approach", on 30th January 2025.
 Huge thanks to his examiners: Boeing Endowed Professor Bo Fu from California State University Long Beach, who served as the external examiner; and Assoc Prof Gavin McArdle, who served as the internal examiner.
 Special thanks to Dr David Lillis for ably chairing the viva and overseeing proceedings. [<a href="https://x.com/SoumyabrataDev/status/1887190971269488853">tweet</a>]
 + [<a href="https://soumyabrata.github.io/news/">older news</a>]